Our values: Security, safety, protection, justice

 The 1980s and 1990s “War on Drugs” took much discretion away from judges and enormously increased the length of sentences.
 Yet, a growing body of research proves that treatment, rather than incarceration, is the most effective tactic to fight drug abuse.
 Diverting nonviolent drug offenders to treatment programs reduces recidivism and saves money.
 Similarly, mandatory minimum sentences should be relaxed so that judges can deliver real justice based on the actual circumstances of each case.
 While these “get tough” measures have been ineffective, real danger has come from the nearly unchecked proliferation of guns.
 Every single day, dozens of Americans are murdered, hundreds are shot, and nearly one thousand are robbed or assaulted with a gun.
 It’s just common sense that every state should require a background check for all gun sales, preferably including fingerprinting and safety training as well.

 Every year, hundreds of innocent Americans are convicted of crimes because of false confessions.
-Many more are arrested because of false confessions and later the charges are dropped.
+Thousands more are arrested because of false confessions and later the charges are dropped.
 There are many reasons why innocent people “confess,” ranging from exhaustion to mental illness.
-Psychologists report that standard police interrogation tactics regularly elicit false confessions from the mentally disabled, mentally ill, juveniles and others who suffer from alcohol or drug problems.
 Electronic recording of interrogations helps to protect the innocent and convict the guilty.
-Twenty states and many cities and counties now require electronic recording of interrogations.
+Ten states and many cities and counties now require electronic recording of interrogations.
 In fact, then-State Senator Barack Obama sponsored the first state law requiring electronic recording of interrogations in 2003.

 Cameras on police cars or uniforms